 6. Paper [Get Paper]

-Paper is a really cool tool that allows you to draw your designs on an iPad.
-This is great for making quick sketches and getting a really early prototype out there.
+Paper is a cool tool that allows you to draw your designs on an iPad.
+This is great for making quick sketches and getting an early prototype out there.

 7. Marvel [Get Marvel]